Southern Rock and Power Pop Mix At Cactus Club

 Genres bended at Cactus Club Saturday night as Bootleg Bessie and Faux Fiction played a full house.
 The Cincinnati “Americana-punk” outfit 500 Miles to Memphis, as well as a solo set from Mike Maimone of Chicago rock band Mutts, contributed to the evening’s energy as well.
 Although everyone played something a little different, couples enthusiastically danced all night long.

-Defined as “Delta soul rock,” Bootleg Bessie consists of vocalist/guitarist Josh, bassist Mark, and drummer Dicky, formed in 2015 from revitalized high school friendships.
+Defined as “Delta soul rock,” Bootleg Bessie consists of vocalist/guitarist Josh Rauen, bassist Mark Becker, and drummer Dicky Paul, formed in 2015 from revitalized high school friendships.
 The trio is a favorite of bars such as Thurman’s and Tonic Tavern, and have played Milwaukee fest staples that include Locust Street Festival, Brady Street Days, and Waukesha Rotary Bluesfest.
 Their EP “Here Ya Go” is available on their website.

 “(Thurman’s) was our first gig,” Josh said.
 “We still do it periodically.
 Two gigs ago we did a three and a half hour set without a break.
 We brought on a homeless guy that happened to have an alto sax with him, and he played with us for like thirty minutes.
 He was pretty good too.
 That place is so random and anything can happen.”